 Driver’s license and insurance: obviously you should remember your driver’s license in case you get in an accident or pulled over, but make sure you also have updated insurance and that it’s in your glovebox before you leave.

 Traditional paper map: while smartphones have opened up a world of navigation opportunities, a winter road tripper should never be entirely dependent upon one.
 With shoddy service in certain areas around the country, you can get lost pretty quickly.
+Additionally, maps never run out of battery power.

 A credit card and plenty of cash: don’t forget cash, that’s often the only thing that some small town or roadside shops will accept.
 Additionally, credit cards make it quicker and easier to buy gas and get back on the road.
+A smart way to handle money when traveling is to use your credit card whenever as a first choice.
+It will save your limited amount of cash for the situations when credit cards are not accepted.
+Trust us, there’s nothing worse than not being able to pay for food or even gas because you already went through all of your cash.

 Charging cables and car-USB adapters for devices: a USB plug for your smartphone is crucial for keeping it charged.
 Also, make sure you have a couple cables in case one quits in the cold weather.